aramidekarimmohammed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner a script that changes the owner of the file hello to the user betty.4-empty  a script that creates an empty file called hello.
 5-execute a script that adds execute permission to the owner of the file hello, 6-multiple_permissions a script that adds execute permission to the owner.
-7-everybody a script that adds execution permission to the owner.
+7-everybody a script that adds execution permission to owner.